lpelczar/Java-OOP-Forum/README.md

 1. Ensure that we can have only one `Forum` instance, the `Forum` can have many `Topic`s, a `Topic` can have many `Comments`s.
 Use `addXxxx` functions where the `xxxx` part is the type's name regarding to the addition.
 1. The Comment has an `moderated` logical flag, which is `false` in the beginning.
 We can change its value by the `toggleModeration` function call which has no parameters.
 1. The `Topic`'s `getModeratedComments` function only returns those `Comment` instances, which `moderated` flag is equal to `true`.
+1. Test your code by making a few sample instances and printing them out. (hint: add `toString` functions)
 1. Bonus: Write unit tests for the `Topic` class